 The Bank has formed the Compensation Policy based on the Reserve Bank of India guidelines vide its circular no. DBOD.No.BC.72/29.67.001/2011-12 dtd.
 13/01/2012 and was last reviewed on 29.08.2019.
 For employees coming under IBA pattern the compensation will be as per Bi-partite settlement and Joint Note signed between Indian Bank Association (based on mandate given by Bank) and Employees/ Officers' representatives, which will be revised once in five years.
 Cost To Company (CTC) compensation is individual based in character and fixed at the time of recruitment based on the Bank's assessment of the individual's potential and experience.
 CTC Employees will be compensated to a maximum of 120% of their IBA equivalent salary.
-Annual increments will be linked to Bank's performance and their individual performance, as decided by the Managing Director & CEO.
+Annual increments will be linked to Bank's performance and their individual performance, as decided by the Board/Committee/ MD & CEO on a case to case basis.